adeelahmadk/cpp-oop/std11/cpp11-lang-ext.md

 The idea behind a move assignment is that *instead of making a copy, it simply takes the representation from its source and replaces it with a cheap default*.
 For example, for `string`s `s1=s2` using the move assignment would not make a copy of `s2`’s characters; instead, it would just let `s1` treat those characters as its own and somehow delete `s1`’s old characters (maybe by leaving them in `s2`, which presumably is just about to be destroyed).

 How do we know whether it’s ok to simply move from a source?
-We tell the compiler:
+We tell the compiler: *with the utility function `std::move` from the Standard Library*.
+It is used to convert an lvalue into an rvalue.

 ```cpp
 template<class T>